mask-tech/quiz-bot/README.md

 ##
 ### :star: Announcement: :star:
-I will be working on making the bot to conduct quizzes using image questions.
-This will hopefully be done by EoD of Sunday (10 Juy 2022).
+I am working on making the bot to conduct quizzes using image questions.
+This is more or less done.
+I will just need to get the resources (README and other files) updated.

 *(moving on...)*
 ##